Western Philatelic Library: Collections

+The library collection includes 14,000 books and pamphlets, 5000 bound volumes of journals, 6000 general and specialty catalogues.

 As well as a general collection of philatelic literature, the library also contain several important historic collections, including part of the Hiram Edmund Deats library.
 Deats was born in New Jersey in 1870 and was a founding member of the American Philatelic Association which eventually became the American Philatelic Society.
 Deats was also the founding Librarian of the Collectors Club of New York.

-Other special collections include the Tonga/Tin Can Mail Study Circle Library, the Society of Australasian Specialists/Oceania William H. Buckley Library which is the largest of its kind outside Australia and the Tannu Tuva Collectors Society Library.
+Other special collections include the Tonga/Tin Can Mail Study Circle Library, the Society of Australasian Specialists/Oceania William H. Buckley Library and the Tannu Tuva Collectors Society Library.

-2001 records list 13,000 books and pamphlets, 4000 bound volumes of journals, 2000 stamp catalogues, and 2000 auction catalogues in the library stock.

 Journal

-The library publishes a bi-monthly journal, The Bay Phil, which includes book reviews and other relevant content.
+The library publishes a newsletter The Bay Phil three times a year in April, August and December, which includes book reviews, philatelic articles and announcements.
+Current editor is Bob Gordon.